sethlors/data-drivers/README.md

 and statistics from the final dashboard come from this repository.

 ## Folders:
-* data: This folder contains the raw data folder and, eventually, a processed/clean data folder.
+* data: This folder contains all the raw data folders used in the project (.csv) and, eventually, a processed/clean data folder.

-* scripts: Contains all of the methods used to get the data fro the OpenF1 website.
+* scripts: Contains all of the methods used (in R) to get the data fro the OpenF1 website.